telerik/blazor-docs/components/grid/overview.md

 The grid can filter data automatically.
 You can read more about thsi feature in the [Filtering]({%slug components/grid/filtering%}) article.

+## Grouping

+The grid can group data automatically.
+You can read more about this feature in the [Grouping]({%slug components/grid/features/grouping%}) article.

 ## Toolbar

 You can define user actions in a [dedicated toolbar]({%slug components/grid/features/toolbar%}).
 For the moment, they are mostly custom actions, but in future versions you will be able to add features like exporting there.